Donate Now

 Nurturing Talent

-Identifying and supporting Africa's most promising early-career scientists through fellowships and mentorship programs.
+Identifying and supporting Africa’s brightest scientists through technical skill development and mentorship.

 Fostering Collaboration

-Connecting African scientists with global networks, industry partners, and policy makers to maximize impact.
+Connecting African scientists with global networks, and industry partners to accelerate scientific impact.

 Our growing community of scientists and students